 How the SSA Appeals Process Works

 Whether your claim is approved or denied, the SSA will send you a notice of their decision by mail.
 If it’s a denial, the SSA’s decision notice usually contains the reason why your claim got denied and the sources they used to evaluate your claim.
 It will also include instructions on how to make an appeal as well as a guide on what level of appeal you should choose.

 - federal court review

 Your appeal request will depend on the level of appeal you are going for.
 But most of the time, a disability appeal letter is submitted to request for reconsideration.

-Also enclosed in the decision notice are appeal forms which you can also download online.
-You need to complete and submit these forms to the SSA if you want to file an appeal.
-Please note that there is only a small portion on the form where you can write your appeal statement.
-But you can always add the phrase “see attached page” and write your appeal letter in a separate sheet of paper.
+Also enclosed in the decision notice are social security appeal forms which you can also download online.
+You need to complete and submit these forms to the SSA if you want to file an appeal (we’ll discuss this later).

 If you can convince them to reconsider your claim, then there might not be a need for you to go through all four levels of the appeals process.
 But, of course, this depends on how convincing your appeal is.